 There is no real connection between what we want and what we get in life.
 Look around and notice at how each person wants many and different things.

-Look around you and notice how many people want things.
-If I start a poll here in my blog asking who wants to be wealthy, I’m sure I’d get a pretty unanimous response.
+And if I start a poll here in my blog and ask who wants to be wealthy, then I’m sure I’d get a pretty unanimous response.
 And we all know that unfortunately, not everyone will become millionaires.

-There is, however, a connection between what we get and what we are committed to experiencing.
+However, there is a connection between what we get and what we are committed to experiencing.
 Because commitment is that do-whatever-it-takes mindset that keeps your eyes on the prize.

 With commitment, there is a sense of no turning back.

-Moreover, dedicating yourself to your goals will open up new possibilities that would not reveal themselves to someone with less focus.
+And in dedicating yourself to your goals, new possibilities and opportunities often emerge – most of which don’t reveal themselves to someone with less focus.

-Consider how most people approach a new endeavor.
-They are willing to do it as long as it’s convenient.
+Consider how a lot of people approach a new endeavor.
+They’re willing to do it as long as it’s convenient.

-To break out of this self-sabotaging pattern, simply return to and remain present to your commitment as life forces you to choose between commitment and feelings.
+To break out of this self-sabotaging pattern, simply return to and remain present at your commitment, as life forces you to choose between commitment and convenience.